Lesson 6 of 40

 | Generate SQL script | dotnet ef migrations script |

-| Apply to database | dotnet ef database update |
+| Apply to production | dotnet ef database update --connection "..." |

-| Bundle for deployment | dotnet ef migrations bundle |
+| Bundle for CI/CD | dotnet ef migrations bundle |